 He declared that the exhibition, to be held in Greenwich, would open a window on the future.
 The focus would be on entertainment and education (also dubbed ‘edutainment’).
 This resulted in fourteen themed zones, including Faith, Talk, Mind, Rest, Home Planet, Body and Learning.

 The Millennium Exhibition

 In 2005 the Millennium Dome was renamed O2, after the mobile phone company.
-At the same time it was converted into a multifunctional entertainment complex.
-The arena now hosts many different events, including exhbitions and concerts.
+At the same time, it was converted into a multifunctional entertainment complex.
+The arena now hosts many different events, including exhibitions and concerts.
 At its center is a large concert hall with a capacity of 20,000 people.
 Several other halls include areas for more intimate concerts, cinemas and exhibitions.

 The Dome’s Structure

 The cover of the Dome is made of PTFE-coated glass fiber, which has an estimated minimum lifetime of 25 years.
-The structure, designed by the Richard Rogers Partnership has a diameter of 365 meters (1200ft) and reaches a height of 52 meters at its center.
+The structure, designed by the Richard Rogers Partnership, has a diameter of 365 meters (1,200 feet) and reaches a height of 52 meters at its center.
 It is twice the size of the original Wembley Stadium and is even one of the world’s largest buildings.
 The structure was originally only expected to last until 2018.
-After that year, developers are allowed to demolish the dome and redevelop the site.
+After that year, developers were allowed to demolish the dome and redevelop the site.
 However, this never happened since the ‘dome’ as the O2 arena is often called, is now a very successful entertainment venue that is regularly maintained.

 The arena, located near the Thames across Canary Wharf, can be reached via the Jubilee line.
 The underground station is one of the largest in Europe.